ChoicescriptIDE/choicescriptide.github.io/help/topics/console.md

 **\*run**: Loads and runs the currently selected project as if you had refreshed the game with the 'Run project' icon on the project header bar.

-> Note that a fresh 'run' (for instance, after making and saving changes in one or more scene files) will deactivate the current Console tracking settings, meaning the required tracking commands must be entered again.
+> **Note**: a fresh 'run' (for instance, after making and saving changes in one or more scene files) will deactivate the current Console tracking settings, meaning the required tracking commands must be entered again.
 Conversely, when restarting, either by using the \*restart command in Console or clicking the 'restart' button in the Game Tab panel the game repeats from the start using the default data already held in memory.
 This preserves both the most recently run version of the game and the current Console tracking settings.

 It is also possible to make a list of variables you would like the Console to track and include that list in the text of your game.
 This can save considerable time and streamline repeat testing.
 For more information, see the section below.